 Stramenopile species have been shown to encode a range of photoreceptor proteins and to initiate a series of responses to light including phototaxis (90).
 Specifically, the zoospores of some stramenopile algae can show positive and negative phototaxis (91) associated with a flavoprotein photoreceptor (92) putatively the helmchrome located in the posterior flagellum (84) and associated with ‘flagellar swelling’ and a stigma (91).
 Consistent with the loss of the anterior flagellum H. catenoides (Fig. 4a) also lacks a gene putatively encoding a helmchrome protein.

 A number of additional putative photo-responsive proteins have also been reported from Ectocarpus (17).
 Using these data and other seed sequences (e.g. (84, 93)) we searched the H. catenoides genome for putative homologues of photo-responsive protein.
-Reciprocal BLAST searches demonstrated that the H. catenoides genome contained putative homologues of the flavoproteins; Cryptochrome (XXXXX), Cryptochrome DASH (XXXXX) and Photolyase (XXXXX) gene families (Fig. 5A) and transcriptome data demonstrate that these genes are transcribed.
-This analysis also identified three putative type I (microbial) rhodopsins (XXXXX, XXXXX & XXXXX), the first putative representative of this gene family from a stramenopile (Fig. 5a/b).
-The three rhodopsins all contain a conserved 11-cis- retinal binding pocket, specifically the Schiff base (Fig. 5a/b).
-Furthermore, reciprocal BLAST searches of both the genome and the transcriptome sequence datasets confirmed the presence of genes putatively encoding the latter two steps of the retinal biosynthesis pathway (--15, 15’(XXXXX) and 11-cis-retinol dehydrogenase (XXXXX) the steps in the pathway that converts the vitamin -into 11-cis-retinal, the critical cofactor for rhodopsin function as a light responsive protein.
+Reciprocal BLAST searches demonstrated that the H. catenoides genome contained putative homologues of the flavoproteins; Cryptochrome (Hypho2016_00016188), Cryptochrome DASH (Hypho2016_00004514) and Photolyase (Hypho2016_00002462) gene families (Fig. S11a) and transcriptome data demonstrate that these genes are transcribed.
+This analysis also identified three putative type I (microbial) rhodopsins (Hypho2016_00006030, Hypho2016_00006031 & Hypho2016_00010050), the first putative representative of this gene family from a stramenopile (Fig. S11a/b).
+The three rhodopsins all contain a conserved 11-cis- retinal binding pocket, specifically the Schiff base (Fig. S11a/b).
+Furthermore, reciprocal BLAST searches of both the genome and the transcriptome sequence datasets confirmed the presence of genes putatively encoding the latter two steps of the retinal biosynthesis pathway (β-carotene-15, 15’-dioxygenase (Hypho2016_00004122) and 11-cis-retinol dehydrogenase (Hypho2016_00000702) the steps in the pathway that converts the vitamin β-caroteneinto 11-cis-retinal, the critical cofactor for rhodopsin function as a light responsive protein.
 These data suggest H. catenoides is capable of light triggered development, physiological responses and/or phototaxis.

 Gene families encoding hallmarks of fungal characteristics in the Pseudofungi

-One aim underpinning the motivation for sequencing the H. catenoides genome was to investigate the genes that underpin the fungal lifestyle.
+One aim underpinning the motivation for sequencing the H. catenoides genome was to investigate the genes that underpin the fungal/pseudofungal lifestyle.
 Most fungi grow as filamentous cells, reinforced by robust cell walls composed of sugar polysaccharides such as chitin.
 A suite of cellular systems allowing fungi to grow as polarised cells, laying down cell wall and feeding on extracellular substrates by a combination of exocytosis of enzymes and cell wall material and endocytosis and transporter mediated uptake of target nutrients.
 Fungal filamentous structures such as hyphae grow almost exclusively from the tip of the hyphal structure (94) allowing fungi to ‘grow as they feed.’
 This feature combined with a robust cell walls means they can generate high turgor pressures, ramify into recalcitrant material, feed osmotrophically and maximize metabolic rates (95, 96)[book chapter reference].
 Homologous cellular systems also drive bud growth in S. cerevisiae allowing researchers to use S. cerevisiae to study proteome function involved in polarized growth in fungi (for review see (94, 97)).
-The proteins that are known to control this system are illustrated on Fig. 6a and involve key complexes the Exocyst and the Polarisome.
+The proteins that are known to control this system are illustrated on Fig. 5a and involve key complexes the Exocyst and the Polarisome.
 These systems are therefore very important for establishing the temporal and spatial control of polarized cell growth in fungi.
 Comparative analyses show the Exocyst system and Sec4 orthologues are conserved across a diversity of eukaryotes including H. catenoides, while the Polarisome and associated proteins seem to be specific to fungi, given current taxon sampling, and demonstrate that specific elements of polarized cell growth control are not present in Pseudofungi, suggesting these filamentous microbes accomplish polarized growth using a combination of different cytoskeleton proteome functions.